 Rental Yield

-Even if a valuation comes in on target allowing a buy to let the provider lend the percentage required, if the rental yield comes in lower than the minimum required for that lend, this will reduce the loan amount available.
-If, for example, a £100,000 property has a £75,000 lend offered if the rental yield comes in over £400 and the rent comes in at £350, then the loan amount offered would drop to £65,000.
+Even if a valuation comes in on target, allowing a buyer to let the provider lend the percentage required, if the rental yield comes in lower than the minimum necessary for that loan, this will reduce the loan amount available.
+If, for example, a £100,000 property has a £75,000 loan offered, and if the rental yield comes in over £400 and the rent comes in at £350, then the loan amount provided would drop to £65,000.

 Bridging Loan

-Due to these previous disadvantages of applying for a buy to let mortgage at acquisition, many property investors will seek to use bridging finance to complete the purchase and then use buy to let mortgages refinance out of the bridging loan.
+Due to these previous disadvantages of applying for a buy-to-let mortgage at acquisition, many property investors will seek to use bridging finance to complete the purchase and then use deal-to-allow mortgages to refinance out of the bridging loan.
 The key advantages to a bridging loan are that as an asset-based form of finance, it is quicker; there are fewer affordability hoops that an applicant has to go through to be judged applicable, and in many instances, the loan becomes, in essence, “self-cert.”

 Certain bridging loans will allow you to use the equity in a secondary property to essentially top-up the loan to 100% of the purchase price, with a first charge on the property being acquired and a first or second charge on the additional security.
-Finally, a bridging lender will not be put off by the condition of a property in the same way that a buy to let lender would be.
-So long as the asset has an open market value, despite its condition, then generally, a bridging loan can be arranged as a percentage of that value.
+Finally, a bridging lender will not be put off by the property’s condition like a buy-to-let lender would be.
+So long as the asset has an open market value, despite its condition, a bridging loan can generally be arranged as a percentage of that value.

-Some funding lines even allow you to draw down further monies against an increase in the valuation of the property to help with the funding of any development works or a release of capital when the property is refurbished – allowing the developer to use these released monies to move onto their next project.
-As with buy to let mortgages, there may be disadvantages when utilizing bridging finance, and the main ones are as follows.
+Some funding lines even allow you to draw down further monies against an increase in the property’s valuation to help fund any development works or release capital when the property is refurbished – allowing the developer to use these released monies to move on to their next project.
+As with buy-to-let mortgages, there may be disadvantages when utilizing bridging finance, and the main ones are as follows.

 Expense

-For the speed and relatively self-cert nature of the bridging loan, you will pay a premium on the monies borrowed with rates of between 1-2% per month.
-In addition to these rates, there will be additional valuation fees, legal fees, set-up costs, and potentially exit fees.
-Unless the applicant is borrowing at a very low LTV, it is rare in the current climate for these fees to be “rolled-up” into the loan so that the set-up costs will be deducted from the loan on the drawdown the loan will need servicing whilst outstanding.
+For the speed and relatively self-cert nature of the bridging loan, you will pay a premium on the borrowed money with rates of 1-2% per month.
+In addition to these rates, there will be additional valuation fees, legal fees, set-up costs, and potential exit fees.
+Unless the applicant borrows at a very low LTV, it is rare in the current climate for these fees to be “rolled up” into the loan so that the set-up costs will be deducted from the loan on the drawdown.
+The loan will need servicing while outstanding.

 Exit strategy

 A relatively recent addition to buying to let mortgage provider’s criteria is that they will require a property to be held for a minimum period of 6 months before allowing an applicant to use their loan to pay back the bridging loan (there are new mortgage products available that don’t require this six-month rule).
-The buy to let loan can be borrowed as a percentage of the Open Market Value, but the applicant will have had to pay 6 months of bridging finance rates by that point.
+The buy-to-let loan can be borrowed as a percentage of the Open Market Value, but the applicant will have had to pay six months of bridging finance rates by that point.

 Retained Interest

-As bridging lenders are aware of this refinance precondition, many lenders guarantee that they will have their loan covered for the 6-month period and stipulate that 6 months interest is retained at the source.
+As bridging lenders are aware of this refinance precondition; many lenders guarantee that they will have their loan covered for six months and stipulate that six months’ interest is retained at the source.
 That means on a gross loan that initially looked quite good at 65% of LTV, the net loan that ultimately ends up in the borrower’s hands can be as low as 55% LTV even though, of course, this now results in the borrower not having to service the loan over its term.
-There are advantages and disadvantages to whichever form of finance is being used to acquire a property at auction, and these relative merits change as the lending criteria themselves change.
+There are advantages and disadvantages to whichever form of finance is used to acquire a property at auction, and these relative merits change as the lending criteria themselves vary.

 Certain aspects of the depressed property market currently being experienced make auction purchases more attractive than they were.
-However, these same conditions affect the availability of the types of funding lines that remain.
-Always perform minimal homework even before approaching a broker/lender with some knowledge on the security and what you hope to do with it; the broker/lender can fill in the gaps in your knowledge with what products are still available and what criteria may have changed in your favor.
+However, these same conditions affect the availability of the remaining funding lines.
+Always perform minimal homework even before approaching a broker/lender with some knowledge of the security and what you hope to do with it; the broker/lender can fill in the gaps in your understanding of what products are still available and what criteria may have changed in your favor.

-There is nothing that an underwriter likes better (save apart from a concrete exit strategy) than actually seeing a current valuation report on the property that they are being asked to give an agreement in principle on for a lending decision.
-The valuation report is supplied by a surveyor who is also on their panel, so much the better.
-For the sake of losing a reasonable sum of money, that this valuation report may cost the information it provides may save you thousands in the long run.
+There is nothing that an underwriter likes better (save apart from a concrete exit strategy) than seeing a current valuation report on the property that they are being asked to give an agreement in principle on for a lending decision.
+A surveyor on their panel supplies the valuation report, which is much better.
+For the sake of losing a reasonable sum of money, this valuation report may cost, but the information it provides may save you thousands in the long run.